 What Happens If I Arrive Before Yellowstone Opens for the Day?

 Yellowstone is also open 24 hours per day.
 So if you arrive at the park entrance when the ranger booth is closed, you can just drive into the park.

 If you haven’t paid for a park pass yet, just pay when you stop at a visitor center or the next time you pass through the booth when it’s open.

 Does Yellowstone Require Reservations for Anything?

 Although you do not need a reservation ticket to enter the park, that does not mean there are no reservations required anywhere in the park.
 There are several activities and amenities the park has to offer that will require you to make a reservation beforehand.
-Also, note that they will not charge you a booking fee for making reservations at the park.

 Most Yellowstone campsites have moved to a reservation-only system, though some are still first-come, first-served.

 Some campgrounds are reservable a year in advance and some only 6 months in advance.
 If you try to get a first-come, first-served campsite, you’ll typically need to arrive extremely early in the morning.

 There are also many campgrounds nearby Yellowstone.

 Campsites inside Yellowstone are managed by TWO different websites, so it’s important to understand how they work.
 Luckily for you, we produced an article and video all about camping in Yellowstone to help you out!